 - Life stage — Ex. selling formal wear to someone who just got engaged

 Figure out who your audience is, and start there.

 2) Create multiple touchpoints

-Data shows that customers increasingly discover products on social media and Google search.
-Even though most purchases don’t happen on these discovery channels, they’re usually the first touchpoint where prospects see your brand, products, or services for the first time.
+Data shows customers increasingly discover products on social media and Google search.
+Even though most purchases don’t happen on these discovery channels, they’re usually the initial touchpoint where prospects first see your brand, products, or services.